What is a cloud agent runtime?

 How is a cloud agent runtime different from a container or VM?+

 Containers and VMs are infrastructure primitives.
-A cloud agent runtime sits above them, adding agent identity, persistent state, secrets management, snapshot restore, and harness portability.
+A cloud agent runtime sits above them, adding agent identity, persistent environments, secrets management, and harness portability.
 You may use a container or microVM underneath, but the runtime defines the environment semantics around the agent.

 Do I need a cloud agent runtime if I only use one harness?+

-Even with a single harness, the runtime gives you persistent environments, controlled secrets projection, snapshot-based restore, and a stable API surface.
+Even with a single harness, the runtime gives you persistent environments, controlled secrets projection, and a stable API surface.
+Files, installed packages, generated artifacts, and harness configuration carry between runs instead of rebuilding from scratch.
 These properties matter regardless of how many harnesses you run.
-When you later add a second harness, the runtime prevents you from rebuilding everything from scratch.
+When you later add a second harness, the runtime prevents you from rebuilding the setup.

 What kinds of agent workloads benefit from a runtime?+